lacerdamj/lacerdamj.github.io/_pages/service.md

 ### Professional Memberships

+- Member of the [EDI group](https://ukcontrol.org/the-team?e-filter-d9e58b7-team-category=edi) of the Automatic Control Engineering Network.

 - IEEE Senior Member
   - Member of the Control Systems Society CSS.
   - Member of the IEEE Technical Committee on Hybrid Systems.